 Want to take a Road Trip with an electric car?
 Don't look at "range" as the primary factor.
 Look at the miles of range gained per hour of charging.
 A 600 mile trip will require multiple charging stops, even with a Tesla.
 The refueling speed is the major differentiator between gasoline and electric and is what separates the different electric brands from each other.
 At a 6 kiloWatt charge rate, the 24 miles range gained per hour of charging turns into a 15 mile/hr trip speed.
 At a 130 kiloWatt, the effective trip speed is more like 55 miles/hr.
 See Understanding charging rates and effective trip speed

 It's not always necessary to use fast charging.
 Sometimes excruciatingly slow charging is the correct charging speed.
 For example, if you're on a 2 week trip with your car parked in airport long-term parking it doesn't make sense to leave the car connected to a 6 kiloWatt charging station.
 A 120 volt power outlet is just fine, and is much less expensive for the airport to offer.
 Instead what's needed is to use the correct charging rate for the scenario you're facing.
-See What charging rate do we need?
-“As fast as possible” isn’t always what’s needed
+See What electric car charging rate do we need at home, at the office, on road trips, at airports, or elsewhere?

 Electric cars work fine in the rain.
 The car makers hire smart engineers who know how to weather-proof the electrical system so that rain won't get inside the wiring.
 Charging connectors have been designed to be safe in the rain.
 Don't worry, be electric.